"""Generic text parsers for conversion of lattices in different formats to AT."""

 """

-expr = self._format_command(self._gen_expr(expr))
+expr = self._format_command(expr)

-if self.force and default_value is not None:
+if self._use_default and default is not None:

 for _loop in range(5):